- Soil Association

 The panel consists of experts who are independent of both the Soil Association and salmon farming businesses.
 They include academics, and welfare and fish health experts.

-Updates on this process will be shared at key moments as it reaches its conclusion, which is expected in Winter 2024/25.
+Updates on this process will be shared at key moments as it reaches its conclusion, which is expected in Spring 2025.

 Why do we set standards for organic aquaculture?